nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting an applicant : `delete`
 [Table of contents](#table-of-contents)

-Deletes applicants by their index from the applicants list in RecruitIn.
+The `delete` command deletes applicants by their index from the applicants list in RecruitIn.

 Format: `delete INDEX...`